 In the mountainous southern half of Skyros, a passable dirt road heads south at the eastern end of the isthmus, from Aspous to Ahilli.
 The little bay of Ahilli (from where legendary Achilles set sail with Odysseus) is a yacht marina.
 Some beautiful, practically untouched beaches and sea caves are well worth the trip for hard-core explorers.

 Thorny bushes warped into weird shapes, oleander, and rivulets running between sharp rocks make up the landscape; only goats and Skyrian ponies can survive this desolate environment.
 Many scholars consider the beautifully proportioned, diminutive horses to be the same breed as the horses sculpted on the Parthenon frieze.
-They are, alas, an endangered species, and only about 100 survive.
+They are, alas, an endangered species, and only about 150 survive.